ssenti/yt_summ/README.md

-# YouTube Video Summarizer
+# YouTube Summarizer

-A web application that summarizes YouTube videos using AI technology.
-Built with Next.js and modern web technologies.
+Get a quick summary of youtube videos using AI

 ## Features